chenwang07/NifflerDemo/README.md

 ALso, every researcher/trader could leverage the tick level market data and rebuild market structure to do the back-test for their own trading strategies with the highest accuracy

-*It's a demo repo, prod repo is under development and will be release soon.
+*It's a demo repo, prod repo is under development and will be released soon.

 ## Data Available
 - Equity